 Corporate Dublin in the 00’s

-The tour will open in Limerick City Gallery of Art and continue to Dublin Gallery of Photography, Roscommon Arts Centre and then travel to Boston College’s McMullan Museum of Art before returning to finish its tour in Belfast Exposed Gallery in the north of Ireland.
+It is on display at Roscommon Arts Centre until October 29th and then travels on to Boston College’s McMullan Museum of Art before returning to finish its tour in Belfast Exposed Gallery in the north of Ireland.

 About Martin Parr